MrJeremyFisher/CombatRadar/README.md

 # CombatRadar:

-Radar that helps you to find mobs and players.
+Radar that helps you find mobs and players.
+Updated builds (.jar files) are now provided on [modrinth](https://modrinth.com/mod/combatradar).

 ### Requirements: